-SIP refers to the Systematic Investment Plan which is a mode of investing in mutual funds in a systematic and regular manner.
-A Systematic Investment Plan allows an investor to invest a fixed amount regularly in a mutual fund scheme, typically an equity mutual fund scheme.
+SIP is a a systematic and regular method of investing in mutual funds.
+A Systematic Investment Plan allows an investor to invest a fixed amount regularly in a mutual fund scheme, eliminating the need to worry about the market conditions before investing.
 Here is a complete guide to understanding and investing in mutual funds.

-A SIP enforces a disciplined approach towards investing and infuses regular saving habits.
-It is quite similar to an investment in a recurring deposit (RD) with a bank, where you deposit a fixed sum of money (into your recurring deposit account).
+An SIP enforces a disciplined approach towards investing and infuses regular saving habits.
+It is quite similar to an investment in a recurring deposit (RD) with a bank, where you deposit a fixed sum of money (into your recurring deposit account) monthly.
 The main difference here is that your money is invested in a mutual fund scheme (equity schemes and/or debt schemes) and not in a bank deposit, and hence the investments (in mutual funds) are subject to market risk.

 For an individual investor, SIPs are often the easiest and most convenient way to go about saving for your future and Income tax saving.
 Not only does it add a sense of financial discipline to your life, but also helps you invest regularly without having to worry about the state of the market, index levels, etc.